cytoscape/cytoscape.js/md/collection/collection.md

 ```

 You can ensure that you're reading from the element you want by using a [selector](#selectors) to narrow down the collection to one element (i.e. `eles.size() === 1`) or the [`eles.eq()`](#collection/iteration/eles.eq) function.

+Also note that collections are iterable for modern browsers which support the [iteration protocols](https://exploringjs.com/es6/ch_iteration.html).
+This enables the use of features such as the spread operator, for-of loops, and destructuring.